mysql/mysql-utilities/man/mysqldbcopy.rst

 NOTICE
 ======

-Some combinations of the options may result in errors during the copy process.
+Some combinations of the options may result in errors during the operation.
 For example, eliminating tables but not views may result in an error when the view is copied.